-- Joint Business Relationships (JBR) which is a global system used to clear joint (close) business relationships from an independence perspective.
+- Joint Business Relationships (JBR) which is a global system used to clear joint business relationships from an independence perspective.
 JBR is used to facilitate PwC firms' compliance with JBR requirements for new and existing joint business relationships.
 It assists independence specialists in gathering information to assess, from an independence perspective, the permissibility of proposed joint business relationships and in monitoring the continued permissibility of previously approved existing joint business relationships; - My Compliance Dashboard (MCD) which is a global compliance system that facilitates annual compliance confirmations, engagement independence confirmations and reporting; and - Global Breaches Reporting System which is designed to be used to report any breaches of external auditor independence regulations (e.g., those set by regulation or professional requirements) where the breach has crossborder implications (e.g., where a breach occurs in one territory which affects an audit relationship in another territory).
 All breaches reported are evaluated and addressed in line with the Code or relevant independence regulations.

-PwC Israel also has a number of Israel specific systems which include:

-• A rotation tracking system which monitors compliance with PwC Israel audit rotation policies for PwC Israel engagement leaders, other key audit partners involved in an audit.

-Independence training and confirmations

-PwC Israel provides all partners and practice staff with annual or ongoing training in independence matters.
-Training typically focuses on new hires training, annual training.
-Partners and staff receive special training on Israeli rules which are sometimes more strict than global independence policy.
-Additionally, face-to-face training is delivered to members of the practice on an as-needed basis by PwC Israel independence specialists and risk and quality teams.
+PwC Indonesia also has a number of Indonesiaspecific systems which include a rotation tracking system which monitors compliance with PwC Indonesia's audit rotation policies for engagement partners, other key audit partners and if required, senior staff involved in an audit.
+Independence training and confirmations PwC Indonesia provides all partners and practice staff with on-going training in independence matters.
+Training typically focuses on milestone training relevant to a change in position or role, changes in policy or external regulation and, as relevant, provision of services.
+Partners and staff receive computer-based training on PwC Indonesia's independence policy and related topics.
+Additionally, face-to-face training is delivered to members of the practice on an as-needed basis by PwC Indonesia's independence specialists.
 All partners and practice staff are required to complete an annual compliance confirmation, whereby they confirm their compliance with relevant aspects of the PwC firm's independence policy, including their own personal independence.
 In addition, all partners confirm that all non-audit services and business relationships for which they are responsible comply with policy and that the required processes have been followed in accepting these engagements and relationships.
-These annual confirmations are supplemented by periodic and ad-hoc engagement level confirmations for US listed clients.
+These annual confirmations are supplemented by periodic and adhoc engagement level confirmations for public interest entities.